A lot of you have been asking me questions lately about my photography. So I've decided to start a mini-series on my blog: the photography series!

 Here are some key things to look out for when choosing a camera:

-- Can the model shoot RAW photos?
+2. Can the model shoot RAW photos?
 RAW photos are very large files which contain maximum detail about our subject.
-Even if you are not shooting RAW, it is best to have a camera which can shoot RAW than one that cannot.
+When it comes to editing your photos, RAW photos are the gold standard to use so you can gain maximum detail from your shot.

-The model I use is the Nikon D3400.
-It's a fairly inexpensive model as far as DSLRs go, and I highly recommend this model for beginners.
+The model I use is the Nikon D3400 (pictured above).
+As its a fairly inexpensive model, with a lot of great features, I highly recommend this model for beginners.

-Whilst a DSLR is a worthy investment in my opinion, you use your smartphone for food photography if you or are working on a tight budget.
-As you progress and develop confidence behind the camera, you may later decide to invest in a DSLR to take your photography further.
+Absolutely not!
+Whilst a DSLR is a worthy investment in my opinion, you use your smartphone for food photography if you are starting out or working on a tight budget.
+As you progress and develop confidence behind the camera, you may later decide to invest in a DSLR to take your photography to the next level.

 The best type of lighting for beginner food photographers to use is:

-This brings us onto diffused light.
-During the middle of the day, sunlight can be harsh and create strong shadows.
-When the sun is masked by the clouds, the result is the soft, diffused light that we like for food photography.
+• Diffused light: During the middle of the day, sunlight can be harsh and create strong shadows*.
+However, when the sun is masked by the clouds, the result is the soft, diffused light that we like for food photography.

 Backgrounds are one of the most important food photography essentials - they really help to set the vibe in photos!